Drug Trend: Synthetic MarijuanaLast Updated: Tuesday, May 22, 2018

-Synthetic marijuana, also known as Spice or K2, is popular among young people.
+Using synthetic marijuana, also known as Spice or K2, is very dangerous.

 DID YOU KNOW?
 Teens wrongly believe that Spice is a “natural” product and, therefore, harmless.
 Drug tests do not easily detect the chemicals found in Spice.